Command a language spoken by millions.

-Students majoring in German who complete all requirements earn the degree of Bachelor of Arts (B.A.) in Modern Foreign Languages.
+Students majoring in German who complete all requirements earn the degree of Bachelor of Arts (B.A.) in modern foreign languages.

 Areas of Study

-UMW offers beginning and intermediate German; introduction to German literature; business German; German civilization; numerous advanced German literature courses; advanced grammar, conversation, and composition; seminars in German; individual studies; and for-credit internships.
+UMW offers beginning and intermediate German; introduction to German literature; business German; German civilization; advanced German literature courses; advanced grammar, conversation, and composition; seminars in German; individual studies; and for-credit internships.

 UMW German graduates find career opportunities in interpreting, translating, research, social services, education, and international business.

 The Bureau of Labor Statistics projects that the demand for interpreters and translators will increase by more than 46 percent between 2012 and 2022, making this field one of the fastest-growing occupations.
-In 2012, the median annual wage in this field was $45,430.

 Internships offer hands-on experience and course credit to juniors and seniors.
 Recent UMW German students have had internships with the U.S. State Department, the FBI, and Volkswagen USA.
 There also are internship opportunities abroad.